MetaMask/metamask-docs/wallet/tutorials/simple-react-dapp-global-state.md

 We will also be utilizing TypeScript and a few best practices to ensure a clean code base as we will now have multiple components and a slightly more complex file structure in our [Vite](https://v3.vitejs.dev/guide/) + React project.

 :::info Why Global State?
-Our previous tutorial approached connecting to MetaMask and keeping changed wallet state in sync with a single component.
-In this tutorial we are going to move that state and its relevant functions into React Context and lift it to global state so that other components can be aware of any wallet state changes.
+Our previous tutorial approached connecting to MetaMask and keeping the changes of account, balance and chainId in sync with a single component.
+Sooner or later you will have to respond to some state change in a different component.
+In this tutorial we are going to move that state and its relevant functions into React Context and making it global state so that other components and UI can be aware of changes in wallet state.
 :::

 ## Prerequisites